Jon Bernthal: 2015–2021: Stardom as The Punisher

 In June 2015, Marvel announced that Bernthal would play Frank Castle / The Punisher in season two of Netflix's superhero series Daredevil, which was released on March 18, 2016.
 Although he initially hesitated to join a superhero franchise, Bernthal decided to take the role after admiring the performances of actors Charlie Cox (Matt Murdock / Daredevil) and Vincent D'Onofrio (Wilson Fisk / Kingpin) in the previous season of Daredevil.
-Critics commended Bernthal's performance as the Punisher, with IGN calling it "an absolutely stellar, gutting performance."
+Critics commended Bernthal's performance as The Punisher, with IGN calling it "an absolutely stellar, gutting performance."
 Comic book writer and the Punisher's co-creator Gerry Conway called Bernthal's performance a favorite on-screen portrayal of the character and said, "Jon Bernthal gives The Punisher the kind of pathos that's underneath the tough guy and I really like that."

 Despite not initially being ordered by Netflix, the network spun-off the character's self-titled series The Punisher, released on November 17, 2017.
 His portrayal of the title character in season one was commended as a "truly remarkable and intense performance" for its emotional depth and "possibly the best grizzly antihero performance among all of Marvel's Netflix series to date."
 Bernthal likes to perform his own stunts on the show.
 On December 12, 2017, it was announced that the show had been renewed for season two by Netflix, which was released on January 18, 2019.
 A month after the season aired, the show was canceled.
-In March 2023, it was confirmed that Bernthal would reprise his role as Frank Castle / The Punisher in Daredevil: Born Again, which is in production for Disney+ and premiered on March 4, 2025.

 In 2016, Bernthal co-starred with Ben Affleck in the action-thriller The Accountant as Brax.
 That same year, he was interviewed for the documentary Can't Be Stopped about an American graffiti crew of the same name.
 In 2017, he co-starred in Taylor Sheridan's directorial debut film Wind River, which premiered at the 2017 Sundance Film Festival.
 He also appeared in significant roles in Edgar Wright's Baby Driver as Griff and prison drama Shot Caller.
 In the Irish action thriller film Pilgrimage, Bernthal played The Mute.
 Due to the actor's preference to stay in character on film sets, he chose not to speak to the cast or crew for the first few weeks of production.
 Bernthal was praised for his acting, with The Hollywood Reporter remarking that Bernthal "steals the film with his intense, nearly wordless performance... with his buff physicality and commanding presence filling the screen."